 - 5 Things I Stopped Tolerating to Live a More Fulfilling and Happier Life

-I’m shocked to find these two posts topped the list.
+I’m shocked to find these two posts at the top of the list.

 These were the lessons I’ve learned from my life full of mistakes.

-It’s great to see readers seem to resonate with my experiences.
+It’s great to see that readers seem to resonate with my experiences.

 Fall in Love with Yourself